Terms and Conditions Of June 1, 2017

-WHO MAY REGISTER FOR THE ACADEMIC YEAR MIDDLE SCHOOL AND HIGH SCHOOL ONLINE DEBATE CAMPS
+WHO MAY REGISTER FOR THE MIDDLE SCHOOL AND HIGH SCHOOL ONLINE DEBATE CAMPS

-Space permitting, anyone who is in grades 9 to 12 is eligible to participate in our Academic Year HIGH SCHOOL online debate camps, which are open through June 1, 2017.
-Space permitting, those now in 7th or 8th grade may participate in our Academic Year MIDDLE SCHOOL online debate camps, which are open through June 1, 2017.
+Space permitting, anyone who is in or entering grades 9 to 12 is eligible to participate in our HIGH SCHOOL online debate camps, which are open through June 1, 2018.
+Space permitting, those now in or entering 7th or 8th grade may participate in our MIDDLE SCHOOL online debate camps, which are open through June 1, 2018.

 Very deliberate safety procedures are in place.
 SDI instructors are not permitted to serve in a camp unless they have undergone appropriate background checks; we ourselves have an internal review and safety training.
 Our staff are all adults, 18 years and up.
 There is no toleration of inappropriate behavior or what looks to be inappropriate behavior.
 The technology that we use (GoToMeeting) gives us, the SDI staff, exclusive control of the video and audio.
 In the event that an instructor deems a student’s conduct or attire to be inappropriate, the student will be removed from participation at once.
+There is no pro-rated refund of that portion of the online camp that is subsequently missed.
 SDI reserves to itself the right to remove the student in question from the camp altogether, as well, and in the event of total removal, tuition and all camp payment will be forfeited to SDI.

 PARENT/LEGAL GUARDIAN OBSERVATION

-A parent or guardian is always welcome to observe a session.
-Whether they are actually rendered visible on the GoToMeeting screen is at the discretion of the SDI staff.
-We ask that parents or guardians remain silent during session, unless specifically asked to contribute.
+A parent or legal guardian is always welcome to observe a session.
+They may only do so via the very same screen that their student (son or daughter) is using, unless prior written permission has been obtained from SDI.
+Whether the observing parent or guardian is actually rendered visible on the GoToMeeting screen is at the discretion of the SDI staff.
+We ask that parents or guardians remain silent during session, unless SDI specifically asks them to contribute.
 The input of parents or guardians is welcome, offline, however.

 Our Senior Instructor is without equal in the debate camp community.
 And he interacts frequently with all the students in all our online camps.
 In many circumstances, he is the sole instructor!
 Furthermore, he schools his assistants in advance of the camps.